-- Overall, the current data indicate that CT graduates no longer have an advantage over NFA respondents in obtaining new jobs after their Lane education.
-CT graduates do, however, still maintain an advantage in obtaining related jobs, and in obtaining higher incomes. - Over 91 percent of employed CT graduates who reported they were employed in jobs related to their fields indicated their Lane courses were "relevant" or "very relevant."
+- Overall, the current data indicate that CT graduates have an advantage over NFA respondents in obtaining new jobs after their Lane education.
+CT graduates also maintain an advantage in obtaining related jobs, and in obtaining higher incomes. - Over 89 percent of employed CT graduates who reported they were employed in jobs related to their fields indicated their Lane courses were "relevant" or "very relevant."

-\No study was done for '01-02, '03-04 or '04-05.
+• No study was done for years not shown between '01-02 and '06-07.
 The above chart appears to suggest that a lower unemployment rate seems to correspond to a higher full-time employment rate for career technical majors and vice versa.
-A little over 60 percent of graduates and 50 percent of NFA career technical respondents were employed full-time.
+Nearly 52 percent of graduates and nearly 46 percent of NFA career technical respondents were employed full-time.